 Polymerase chain reaction (PCR) is a process to amplify the gene once the proper gene of interest has been cut using the restriction enzymes.
 Through this process, multiple copies of the gene of interest can be produced.
 PCR proceeds in three stages, denaturation, annealing and extension.

-The host is the ultimate tool of recombinant DNA technology which takes in the vector engineered with the desired DNA with the help of the enzymes.
+The host is the ultimate tool of recombinant DNA technology, which takes in the vector engineered with the desired DNA with the help of the enzymes.
 Insertion of the desired recombinant DNA into the host organism can be achieved in various ways.
-This includes– microinjection, biolistics or the gene gun, alternate cooling and heating, use of calcium ions, etc. The successfully transformed cells/organisms carry forward the recombinant gene to the off-springs.
+This includes– microinjection, biolistics or the gene gun, alternate cooling and heating, use of calcium ions, etc. The successfully transformed cells or the organisms carry forward the recombinant gene to the offsprings.

 Stay tuned with BYJU’S to learn more in detail about the process of DNA, its structure, and recombinant DNA technology.